LawleyFall2017/230-fall2017/Schedule.md

 ## <a name="week7">Week 7</a> (Oct 12): Web Frameworks
 Many responsive websites are built using pre-existing frameworks of CSS and JavaScript that enable the developer to focus on content and design rather than the underlying code necessary for responsive functionality.

+Tuesday is a reading day, so we will not have class that day.
+I will be available for one-on-one meetings to provide feedback on your portfolio projects.

 - **Thursday Readings**
   - [CSS Frameworks & Grids](https://www.lynda.com/CSS-tutorials/CSS-Frameworks-Grids-2016-Q3-REVISION/504266-2.html?org=rit.edu) - You don't need to do the exercises, just watch the vidoes.